Davin-Yu/CopyQues/README.md

 ## Contributing
 There are many other standardized surveys in HCI and it will be very nice to include more of them here.
 Please help us to improve the project by either
-* Pose a new [issue](https://guides.github.com/features/issues/) on GitHub; or
+* Pose a new [issue](https://guides.github.com/features/issues/) on GitHub and provide external links of the questionnaire(s); or
-* Create and share your own questionnaire templates in Google Form by following [these steps](https://alicekeeler.com/2017/01/02/5-steps-sharing-copy-google-form/
+* Create and share your own questionnaire templates in Google Forms by following [these steps](https://alicekeeler.com/2017/01/02/5-steps-sharing-copy-google-form/
 ) and [pull a new request](https://guides.github.com/activities/forking/) to this project.

 ## Contributors